vimpostor/blog/content/efficient-git-cli.md

 In this case it was less of a regression and rather a slight change in behaviour, that I was able to work around downstream instead.

-Sometimes you don't know if a revision is good or bad.
-This can be the case when there is a temporary compilation issue over a range of commits for example.
+Sometimes you also don't know if a revision is good or bad.
+This can be the case when there is for example a temporary compilation issue over a range of commits.
 In that case you achieve the equivalent of `git bisect skip` by returning with the special exit code `125`.